derf/Travel-Status-DE-VRR/README.md

 [lib.finalrewind.org/deb](https://lib.finalrewind.org/deb) provides Debian
 packages of both development and release versions.
-Note that these are not part of the official Debian repository and are thus not covered by its quality assurance process.
+Note that these are not part of the official Debian repository and are not covered by its quality assurance process.

 To install the latest release, run: